 - User-friendly, intuitive interface — a perfect tool both for newbies who have just started using note-taking tools and those who have tried a ton of them.
 It’s a perfect combination of complex features and ease of use;

 - Multi-functional editor — take over your content to the fullest.
-In Nimbus Note, you can add headings, change background colors and use buttons, hints & many other objects for better-structured content;
+In Nimbus Note, you can add headings, change background colors and use buttons, hints & many other objects for better-structured content in your notes;

 - Control over your data.
 You can choose permissions for different team members according to their roles in the company.
 You can also forbid downloading of files and editing of selected blocks;